Mark Cuban talks Texas reopening: 'Would you let your kids out? I'm not letting mine.'

 "There's a thousand things to think about, you know: here's what you do with your air conditioning, your bathrooms, your employees, your utensils, do you put clothing back on the shelf or not, mask disposal, all of that," Cuban said.

-Cuban said he has sent those recommendations to both the White House and Governor Greg Abbott's office.
+Cuban said he has sent those recommendations to both the White House and Gov. Greg Abbott's office.

 From a health standpoint, Cuban worries about how fast Texas is moving.